-Our significant contractual obligations as of March 31, 2024, include three notes: LMATT Series 2024, Inc., LMATT Growth Series 2.2024, Inc., and LMATT Growth and Income Series 1.2026, Inc. The \$10,166,900 LMATT Series 2024, Inc. notes are a market-indexed instrument designed to provide upside performance exposure of the S&P 500 Index, while limiting downward exposure.
+Our significant contractual obligations as of December 31, 2023, include three notes: LMATT Series 2024, Inc., LMATT Growth Series 2.2024, Inc., and LMATT Growth and Income Series 1.2026, Inc. The \$10,166,900 LMATT Series 2024, Inc. notes are a market-indexed instrument designed to provide upside performance exposure of the S&P 500 Index, while limiting downward exposure.
 Upon maturity of the notes in 2024, the principal, plus the return based upon the S&P 500 Index must be paid.
 The notes have a feature to protect debt holders from market downturns, up to 40%.
 Any subsequent losses below the 40% threshold will reduce the notes.
 The notes do not pay interest to the holders.
-As of March 31, 2024, \$8,816,900 of the principal amount remains outstanding, of which \$200,000 is owed to LMA.
-LMA's investment is eliminated in consolidation.
-The notes are held at fair value, which represents the exit price, or anticipated price to transfer the liability to a third party.
-As of March 31, 2024, the fair value of the LMATT Series 2024, Inc. notes is \$11,221,852.
-The notes are secured by the assets of the issuing entities, which includes cash, S&P 500 call options, and life settlement policies totaling \$12,413,273 as of March 31, 2024.
-The notes' agreements do not restrict the trading of life settlement contracts prior to maturity of the note, as total assets of the issuing companies are considered as collateral.
-There are also no restrictive covenants associated with the notes with which the entities must comply.
+As of December 31, 2023, \$8,816,900 of the principal amount remained outstanding.

 The \$2,333,391 LMATT Growth Series 2.2024, Inc. notes are market-indexed instruments designed to provide upside performance exposure of the S&P 500 Index, while limiting downward exposure.
 Upon maturity of the notes in 2024, the principal, plus the return based upon the S&P 500 Index must be paid.
 The notes have a feature to protect debt holders from market downturns, up to 20%.
 Any subsequent losses below the 20% threshold will reduce the notes.
 The notes do not pay interest to the holders.
-As of March 31, 2024, the \$2,333,391 principal amount remains outstanding.
-The notes are held at fair value, which represents the exit price, or anticipated price to transfer the liability to a third party.
-As of March 31, 2024, the fair value of the LMATT Series 2.2024, Inc. notes is \$4,426,776.
-The notes are secured by the assets of the issuing entity, LMATT Series 2.2024, Inc., which includes cash, S&P 500 call options, and life settlement policies totaling \$3,903,470 as of March 31, 2024.
-The note agreements do not restrict the trading of life settlement contracts prior to maturity of the note, as total assets of the issuing company are considered as collateral.
-There are also no restrictive covenants associated with the note with which the entity must comply.
+As of December 31, 2023, the \$2,333,391 principal amount remained outstanding.

 The \$400,000 LMATT Growth and Income Series 1.2026, Inc. notes are market-indexed instruments designed to provide upside performance exposure of the S&P 500 Index, while limiting downward exposure.
 Upon maturity of the notes in 2026, the principal, plus the return based upon the S&P 500 Index must be paid.
-The note has a feature to provide upside performance participation that is capped at 140% of the performance of the S&P 500.
-A separate layer of the note has a feature to protect debt holders from market downturns by up to 10% if the index price experiences a loss during the investment period.
-After the underlying index has decreased in value by more than 10%, the investment will experience all subsequent losses on a one-to-one basis.
-This note also includes a 4% dividend feature that will be paid annually.
-As of March 31, 2024, the entire principal amount remains outstanding.
+The notes have a feature to protect debt holders from market downturns, up to 10%.
+Any subsequent losses below the 10% threshold will reduce the notes.
+The notes pay annual interest of 4% on invested capital to the holders.
+As of December 31, 2023, the \$400,000 principal amount remained outstanding.